As of Nov. 24:

 According to the U.S. Centers for Disease Control, a COVID-19 vaccine is an important tool in stopping the pandemic.

 For individuals who have already had the disease, the vaccine may have value in continuing to protect people because the duration of immunity from natural infection with COVID-19 is unknown.
 Early evidence suggests natural immunity from COVID-19 may not last very long, but the CDC says more studies are needed to better understand this.
-Talk with your provider if you have been previously infected with COVID-19.

 Getting vaccinated is a personal choice for people who are pregnant or breastfeeding.
 Read more at the CDC site here.